Lev-Stambler/personal-site/src/lib/posts/folded-data-availability.md

 	h2 {
 		text-align: left;
 	}
+	details {
+		/* border: black 1px solid; padding: 1rem; */
+		padding: 1rem;
+		background-color: #fff0dd;
+	}

+	li {
+		padding: 0.4rem;
+	}

 </style>

 # Folding for Data Availability: Fun for All Sizes

-Data availability proofs are ubiquitous in distributed systems: especially in blockchains, where they are used to both authenticate data-blobs and prove data-storage.
-(TODO places used ref)
+Data availability proofs are pivotal in distributed systems, particularly in blockchains, where they authenticate data blobs and prove data storage.
+While Filecoin, Ethereum light clients, and rollups all rely on these proofs, current solutions often fall short.

-Current solutions for data availability proofs are based on Merkle trees and have one of the following drawbacks:

-- They require a large number of constraints to generate a proof and as such are computationally expensive.
+Existing solutions often employ variants of Merkle trees or variants, such as Verkle trees.
+Much work has been done to improve the practicallity of data-availability solutions at scale.
+Still, current solutions for large files often suffer from one of the following issues:

+- The proofs are large
+- To make the proofs smaller, expensive and slow techniques are employed (I.e. using a SNARK to prove the tree path)
-- They require usage of newer, algebraic hash functions which have not stood the test of time.
+- To make the compression techniques less expensive, newer, algebriac hash function are used.
+These hash function have not stood the test of time (i.e. the Poisiden hash function)

-So, can we get around both issues?
+So, can we get around these issues?
+Would it be possible to use a compression technique without using an algebriac hash function?
 The answer seems to be yes!

 In this post, we will explore a new technique for generating data availability proofs, primarily leveraging cryptographic folding and the Blake3 hash function.
-Folding is the new kid on the block in the world of recursive proving and proof carrying data (TODO: sources here).

 ## A Brief Introduction

-_Remark:_ If the introduction is too terse, feel free to skip it and move to the next section.

 At a high level, the Blake3 hash function has an in-built Merkle-tree like mechanism to produce a hash of a large amount of data.
-So, to produce a data-availability proof, we simply need to generate a proof of knowledge from a random leaf to the root (TODO: maybe explain better).
+So, to produce a data-availability proof, we simply need to generate a proof of knowledge from a random leaf to the root.
 For anyone familiar with Merkle trees, producing a proof requires verifying $O( \log N)$ hashes where $N$ is the number of leaves in the tree.
 Even though the scaling is relatively efficient, there is still a significant overhead in terms of number of constraints in real-world proving systems.

 However, the folding technique can allows us to quickly generate proofs _in parallel_ for individual hash verifications in the tree and then combine them to produce the final proof.
 Unfortunately, at the time of writing this post, the parallelism in the folding technique is not yet implemented in the proof systems.
+Nontheless, folding allows for simpler circuits for proving.

 ## Data Availability Proofs at a Glance

 Data availability proofs are a crucial component of distributed systems.
 They are used to ensure that data is available to all participants in the system.
 In the context of blockchains, data availability proofs are used to ensure that all participants have access to the data that is being stored on the blockchain.

-Though there are multiple schemes, we will focus in on Merkle-tree based approaches.
+Though there are multiple ways to instantiate data availablity proofs, we will focus in on Merkle-tree based approaches.
 In a Merkle tree, data is stored in the leaves of the tree each inner node's value is the hash of its children.
 By the magic of collision resistance and cryptography, we can expect that any party which can provide a _valid_ path from a leaf to the root of the tree must be providing the _originally_ hashed data.
 In other words, it is (cryptographically) impossible to cheat and come up with a path which yields the same root hash but is not the original data.

 <center>
 <p>